 A foundation inspection might also note ways of keeping that foundation in good repair.
 Your foundation technician might note areas needing shims or other such bracing, or might note that your home’s crawlspace is overly humid and at risk of developing wood rot in the future.
 Investing in a thorough inspection can then save you money in the long run.

-A pier and beam foundation lifespan depends on the quality of materials and its installation.
+According to the seasoned experts at Total Foundation Repair San Antonio, pier and beam foundation lifespan depends on the quality of materials and its installation.
 Some concrete and steel beams might last 75 years or longer, depending on their thickness and a property’s soil conditions.
 Some pier and beam foundations offer lifetime guarantees, so your home’s foundation might actually outlast you!

 It’s vital to understand that all foundations are at risk of developing holes, cracks, and other damage, as many homeowners assume that slab foundations or basements are more durable than pier and beam foundations.
 Outdated wood pier and beam foundations might be prone to more damage over time but today’s foundation materials are designed and built to last for decades.